By Amanda Padgett on | No Comments

-Snapshots are this ingenious little feature in Lightroom, which is unfortunately often overlooked and unused, which allows you to kind of bookmark an editing moment-in-time so you can quickly and easily get back to it, either to continue editing, or to use as your primary edit.
+Snapshots are this ingenious little feature in Lightroom (that is often overlooked and unused), which allows you to take a snapshop or "bookmark" an editing moment-in-time so you can quickly and easily get back to that point, either to continue editing, or use as your primary edit.

-After explaining the basics of snapshots, I'll share the three cool things you can do with snapshots:
+After explaining the basics of snapshots, I will share 3 cool ways you can use them.

-The snapshot panel is just after the Presets panel and is empty until YOU create a snapshot.
+The snapshot panel is just after the Presets panel and will be empty until YOU create a snapshot.
 There are two ways to make a snapshot:

-The box that comes up allows you to rename it or leave it as the date/time.
-I like to rename mine to things like "clean edit," as well as whatever preset I used, like "Black Thorn."
+The box that pops up will allow you to rename it or leave it as the current date/time.
+I like to rename my snapshots to things like "clean edit," and/or whatever preset I used, like "Blackthorn."

-Once you’ve made a snapshot (command and N on a Mac, or control and N on a PC), you can keep it updated as you edit by right-clicking on it and choosing “Update with Current Settings.”
+Once you’ve made a snapshot, you can easily keep it updated as you edit by right-clicking on the snapshot and choosing “Update with Current Settings.”

 I prefer to keep all my edits in one place via snapshots on the main image until I'm ready to export.
 Then I create two or more virtual copies (right click and choose virtual copy), and click on the snapshot of my choice BECAUSE the snapshots were copied over along with the virtual copy.
 Isn't that fantastic?